 I started by marking the center vine line down the length of the border.
 Had I known I was going to do this design from the beginning, I would have marked this before pinning the quilt top to the longarm frame.

-With the lines marked, I was able to use my Super Slide Ruler to quilt along the lines easily.
+With the lines marked, I was able to use my Super Slide quilting ruler quilt along the lines easily.

 From there I stitched the line from the corner down along the curve and ended up in a strange place on the border.
 I was limited by the depth of my frame and couldn't keep quilting further down without advancing the quilt.